charif1031/Modern-Ecommerce-Platforms/README.md

 Review Order: Customers review their order, including the total cost, before finalizing the purchase.

 - **Order Confirmation:**
-   - The platform provides an order confirmation page and sends an email confirming the purchase.
-This email typically includes order details, estimated delivery times, and a receipt.
+   - The platform has an order confirmation page and payment methods that generally include a method for notifying slips, bank accounts, account numbers, and order details..

      <img src="img/Checkout.5.png" alt="Shipping Detail" width="350" height="235">